Tiffany (automobile)

 The Tiffany electric car was manufactured by the Tiffany Electric Car Company of Flint, Michigan from 1913-14.
 The Tiffany electric car was the successor to the Flanders electric car.
 The vehicle was an open two-seater with sweeping body lines and powered by a Wagner Electric motor.
-The vehicle was steered with a lever and had wire wheels and cycle mud guards.
+The vehicle steered with a lever and had wire wheels and cycle mud guards.
 It cost US$750.

 The Tiffany was only manufactured from October 1913 to March 1914, after which the Flanders name was revived.